PeterRobards/Article_Scraper/README.md

 ## Usage

-Once python is installed on your machine the first step t0 using this script is finding an Article whose content you wish to save or view in the terminal.
-You can see the list of currently supported websites in the `get_content.py` file - support for other sites might be added at a future date.
+Once python is installed on your machine the first step to using this script is finding an Article whose content you wish to save or view in the terminal.
+You can see the list of currently supported websites in the `grab_content.py` file - support for other sites might be added at a future date.
 If the source of the Article is one of the supported sites then simply run the program.
 As shown below - this script will ask for the URL of a website: copy and paste the direct link to the article and hit enter.
 If the website is not supported an error message will be displayed along with a list of the supported sites.